 Proposal Vote Required Board Recommendation 1.
-Election of Class I directors Plurality of votes cast FOR 2.
+Election of Class II directors Plurality of votes cast FOR 2.
 Ratification of appointment of Ernst & Young LLP Majority of votes cast FOR Advisory vote to approve compensation of named executive officers as disclosed in this proxy statement Majority of votes cast FOR 4.
-Approval of 2023 Equity Incentive Plan Majority of votes cast FOR
+Approval of the amendment to the 2023 Equity Incentive Plan Majority of votes cast FOR